pyzahl/Gxsm4/README.md

 # Introduction to GXSM

-This is port of Gxsm3 (gtk3) to gtk4.
-There are still minor gtk4 related issues and shortcomings at this time and this version is for evaluation and future migration readyness.
-See details of pending and know issues in section 3.
-(C) PyZahl 2025-04-07
+Gxsm4 was derived from proting of Gxsm3 (gtk3) to gtk4.
+But now is continuing out mission on providing the Scanning Probe Microscopy (SPM) community with a modern, visual and powerfull unrestricted tool for both, instrumnet control and data analysis.
+Gxsm is offering als a fully integrated Python interpreter for simple to most demanding automatization tasks including deploying AI of any kind.

 # Installation